CFT-HY/HILA/docs/guide/hila_applications.md

 The first command `hila::initialize(argc,argv)` handles the initialization of mpi and reading in command line arguments and parameter files.
 This is a vital part of all HILA applications, but it is not too important for the user to understand what happens within it.

 Next we setup the lattice and it's size with the command `lattice.setup({32,32,32})`.
-The `lattice` object is defined globally within hila and contains all the information on how the lattice is split within MPI.
+The `lattice` object is defined globally within HILA and contains all the information on how the lattice is split within MPI.
 As with initialization, this is also a vital part of any HILA application, but is designed in a way where the user need not worry about it.
 Note that due to NDIM option above passing for example `{32,32}` to `lattice.setup()` would result in a runtime error.
 TODO: CATCH THIS ERROR

 Lastly for setup we initialize the random number generator with the command `hila::seed_random(32345)`.
 This will initialise the random number generator with the seed 32345.